COVID-19 and payroll tax relief

-Eligible employers may be able to defer payment of one or more monthly returns between March and April 2021 until 21 May 2021, provided returns continue to be lodged by the due date, hardship is still being experienced and evidence of a continued reduction in turnover is provided to DITT.
+Eligible employers may be able to defer payment of one or more monthly returns between March 2020 and June 2021 until 21 July 2021, provided returns continue to be lodged by the due date, hardship is still being experienced and evidence of a continued reduction in turnover is provided to DITT.

-The Northern Territory Government has announced that payroll tax waivers are available for the March 2020 to April 2021 return periods for employers with:
+Payroll tax waivers are available for the March 2020 to June 2021 return periods for employers with:

-- confirmed listing on the DTBI Business Hardship Register
+- confirmed listing on the DITT Business Hardship Register

 - total Australian taxable wages for 2019-20 of under $7.5 million.

 To access payroll tax relief, an employer must ensure it is listed on the DITT Business Hardship Register and this listing is maintained.

 Once your business has been listed on the Business Hardship Register, DITT will issue you with a business hardship certificate.
 To access payroll tax relief, you should immediately provide the certificate to the Territory Revenue Office.

 Businesses that are still experiencing hardship after 30 September 2020 will need to contact DITT at firstname.lastname@example.org and provide evidence of continued reduction in turnover.
 DITT can also be contacted on 1800 193 111.